hannesmoehring/dlhm_prod/README.md

 `
   - But due to the complex structure of TEACH and other projects, this is fragile.
 - Unfortunately, there was no reliable way found to quantitavely measure the quality of single outputs.

 ---

+## Expansion

+If there is a need to add other models, a handling method has to be created in model_handler, which can be copied from the other handlers for the most part.
+The new model also needs defined interpreters and a directory in model_handler.
+This makes it relatively easy to just add other models later on.

+---